 Outstanding The team effectively uses evidence, experience, and research from their project to inform responses to all questions and discussion posed by the judges.
 Strong The team responded professionally and knowledgeably to judges' questions.
-Average The team responded adequately to most or all of the judges' questions, mostly interwith with courtesy and professionalism.
+Average The team responded adequately to most or all of the judges' questions, mostly interacting with courtesy and professionalism.
 Below Average The team did not provide sufficient answers to the judges' questions and interacted with minimal courtesy and professionalism.
 Requirements Not Met Team members were not able to respond to many or all questions and did not take the initiative to engage in dialogue with the judges.

-System Assessment
+2.5 System Assessment

-Judges inspect the team's ASV and assess technical design, technical innovation, and craftsmanship of the design.
+Judges inspect the team's vehicle and assess technical design, technical innovation, and craftsmanship of the design.
 Team members should be present to answer technical questions posed by the judges during this inspection and be prepared to explain their design strategy and how decisions made impacts on the technical design, functionality, and craftsmanship.

 Teams receive an assigned 15-minute slot.
-After the assessment, teams should make themselves available for a team photo and optional video interview.
-Please find the latest schedule here: robosub.org/2024.
+The assessment schedule can be found on the RoboSub webpage: robosub.org/2025 ₹.